 Ridley Creek State Park closes at sunset.
 Emergency exit route information will be provided at check-in, and the Cubmaster must be notified immediately.

-Feel free to bring your own, already prepared, food, especially if there are allergy concerns.
+Feel free to bring your own, already prepared, food, especially if there are allergy or aversion concerns.
 (There is NO individual cooking allowed at a Cub Scout camping event.)
+Any food you bring MUST be stored overnight in your vehicle.

 Our number one priority is safety, followed by providing our children with a fun and age-appropriate experience.
 We understand that some families are experienced campers, but we must follow rules and guidelines as prescribed by Scouts America at all times.
 As a result, we ask that you abide by the following for everyone’s safety and enjoyment throughout the weekend: